CharlieJT/Simon-Memory-Game/README.md

     - **Main Heading and Footer -** A white font was chosen to contrast nicely with the background of the webpage.
     A white opaque background colour was chosen to indicate the header & footer fields as well as still showing the background.

     - **Simon Board Border -** A black border was chosen as a nice separation between each colour on the board.
-It is also, the colour that was chosen for the original Simon Game.
+It is also the colour that was chosen for the original Simon Game.

     - **Coloured Pads -** The pads were styled with the 4 original colours of the game 'green', 'red', 'yellow' and 'blue'